iPhone 13 Pro

 Apple introduced the iPhone 13 and iPhone 13 Pro models during its "California Streaming" event in September 2021.
 The updated pro models included new 120Hz ProMotion displays and significant camera improvements.

 Apple tends to reserve its most premium features for the pro iPhone models, and this year there is feature parity between the iPhone 13 Pro and iPhone 13 Pro Max.
-That means the only difference between the two models is screen size and battery life.
+That means the only difference between the two models is screen size and battery life, giving customers some ease when choosing their device.

 iPhone 13 Pro Features

-Any user will notice two obvious design changes for the iPhone 13 Pro models at first glance — the smaller notch and the large camera bump.
-There are small changes to the available colors, though minimal.
+At first glance, any user will notice two obvious design changes for the iPhone 13 Pro models — the smaller notch and the large camera bump.
+There are minor changes to the available colors, though minimal.

 Compared to the iPhone 12 Pro, the notch is 20% smaller, giving way to more content viewing space on the front of the device.
 Apple says it re-engineered the True Depth camera system for Face ID to implement this smaller notch.

 The camera bump on the rear of the device has always been met with some controversy.
 It exists as a compromise between device thinness and photography physics.
-For a quality camera to work, there has to be some physical distance between the camera sensor and lens.
+There has to be some physical distance between the camera sensor and lens for a quality camera to work.

 The pro models have more subdued colors in graphite, silver, gold, and Sierra Blue.
 The gold color is slightly altered from previous generations with a softer hue, and Sierra Blue is a more pale version of the Pacific Blue used in the iPhone 12 Pro.